NVIDIA/aistore/README.md

 $ make kill; make deploy <<< $'10\n3\n2\n0'
 ```

 >  The example deploys 3 gateways and 10 targets, each with 2 local simulated filesystems.
-Also notice the "Cloud Provider" prompt above, and the fact that access to Cloud storage is specified at the deployment time.
+Also notice the "Cloud Provider" prompt above and the fact that access to Cloud storage is specified at the deployment time.

 > `make kill` will terminate local AIStore if it's already running.